JustTanwa/FuriousConsultant/README.md

 ## Tech Stack

-I will be using HTML5, CSS, and JavaScript for this project.
+I will be using HTML5, CSS, JavaScript and little jQuery for this project.

 ### Goals

-I want to have a landing page with a CTA button as the landing page.
-As well as a couple of pages to test layout of forms and information page.
+I want to have a website with a CTA button on the landing page.
+As well as explore a couple of pages to test layout of forms and information page.

 ### Credits

 I will be using TMDb for the movie database information and images will be taken from Unsplash.
+- Hero image from Unsplash by Shiro Hatori
+- Image of the laughing man from Pixabay, artist unknown.